 Research is the bread and butter of SEO in any location.
 Start by researching the local search engines and their popularity in the area.
 While Google is common in most places, there are still some countries Google has little presence.
 Be sure your SEO is written and managed for the right search engine.

 After determining the local search engine, search for your new local competitors.
 Find out what keywords they are ranking under, what social media is most used for your target market, and study what methods they are using.
 At this point, it might be helpful to hire a translator or cultural advisor to assist with this process.
 A translator can help with keyword research as well, since your domestic keywords may not perform as well when simply translated.

 Along with generating relevant content to the new region, you’ll want relevant links as well.
 Using local sources and supporting links will help search engine crawlers better index your site locally, improving your page rank.
 Be sure to sniff out reliable sources, though, to protect your brand’s authority.

-Links to your own pages can be managed with Hreflang tags, which are HTML code attached to href links.
-Basically, the tags provide details about the page, like language or location, without requiring it to be crawled first.
+Links to your own pages are managed with Hreflang tags, it’s an HTML code attached to href links.
+The tags provide details about the page.
+From language, location, without requiring it to be crawled.
 This helps by making the process faster for crawlers to analyze the page, and more likely to show up on results pages.